Draichi/Portfolio-Management-list/README.md

-# Portfolio Management Laboratory
+# Reinforcement Learning Laboratory

-This project display a list of important Reinforcement Learning resources, like papers, books, lectures and so.
-Some matematical backgorund is also listed here.
+This project display a list of important Reinforcement Learning and Porfolio Management resources, like papers, books, lectures and so.
+Some matematical and financial background is also listed here.

 ## Books
 * [Reinforcement Learning: An Introduction, Richard S. Sutton and Andrew G. Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf)